Munich Young Leaders

 MYLs are given the chance to debate and engage with high-ranking personalities and key decision-makers at the annual Munich Security Conference and at additional events throughout the year.

 Furthermore, MSC and Körber Foundation regularly convene MYL Alumni reunions in different locations around the world to promote an enduring network.
-The next such reunion will be hosted in Moscow in September 2017.
 Previous MYL reunions have already taken place in Berlin (2010), Kiev (2011), Rabat (2012), Wildbad Kreuth (2014), Washington, D.C.
-(2015), and Warsaw (2016).
+(2015), Warsaw (2016), and in Moscow this September.
 They provide ample opportunity for in depth discussions about the most pressing security challenges with invited high-level speakers from the respective region.
 They offer the chance to gain insights into regional dynamics and also offer the opportunity to exchange ideas and come into dialogue with the host country’s leadership.

 Munich Young Leaders are chosen as follows: The German Embassies in the relevant countries each propose up to three potential participants who fit the profile.
 In coordination with the chairman of the Munich Security Conference, the Körber Foundation chooses the international participants from the proposals submitted.
 The German Munich Young Leaders are recruited in particular from the Körber Network Foreign Policy, a group of outstanding young foreign policy specialists of the German government, the German Bundestag, as well as of think tanks and the private sector.
 We hope for your understanding that unsolicited applications cannot be considered.